 General Membership Meetings shall be held at least once per calendar year at such time and place as shall be determined by the Board of Directors.

-Any action required to be taken at a meeting of the Membership of the Board of Directors, may be taken without a meeting if the proposed action is set forth in writing and posted by mail or by email to those appropriately entitled to vote and consent is given in writing by mail or by email by 75% of the members entitled to vote with respect to the subject matter thereof, or 75% of the Directors, as the case may be.
-Such consent shall have the same force and effect as a unanimous vote.

 At each Membership meeting, the Chair of the Board shall report to the Membership all principal actions taken by the Board since the last Membership meeting.
 This report may be in written form.

-To make a quorum, the Membership meeting must have certified members present or proxies for those certified members absent, such that the total combination equals or exceeds one third of the certified membership of the Corporation at that time.
+To constitute a quorum, the Membership meeting must have certified members present or proxies for those certified members absent, such that the total combination equals or exceeds one third of the certified membership of the Corporation at that time.

+Any action required to be taken at a meeting of the Membership may be taken without a meeting, if the proposed action is set forth in writing and posted by mail or by email to those appropriately entitled to vote.
+A quorum for voting via mail, email or other electronic means will constitute 50% of the Certified Members.

 Article XII.
-Mutual Aid And Protection
+Mutual Aid and Protection

 Due to the inherent hazards and special requirements of search and rescue activities, the Board of Directors is authorized and empowered to establish agreements with appropriate Federal, State, and local authorities, and other organizations as necessary, to assure mutual aid, benefit, and protection in pursuance of the purposes of the Corporation.
 Furthermore, the Board of Directors shall establish appropriate arrangements to minimize or prevent undue personal loss or hardship by the members, officers, or directors of the Corporation during, or resulting from, the proper performance of their duties.